-All the endpoints except for the last two, Activity Decrease and the Latency for Half Maximal Speed, can be measured in time bins of 5 minutes.
-Endpoints that discriminated the two strains over the whole session were mostly able to discriminate them in each of the 5 minute bins, as is demonstrated in figures 1, 2 and 3 for Distance Traveled, Center Time and Radius of Turn.
-Note that the development of the Radius of Turn seems to differentiate the CXBK mice in experiment NIDA/C from the other two strains.
+All the endpoints except for the last two, activity decrease and the latency for half maximal speed, can be measured in time bins of 5 min.
+Endpoints that discriminated the two strains over the whole session were mostly able to discriminate them in each of the 5-minute bins, as is demonstrated in Figures 1, 2, and 3 for distance traveled, center time, and radius of turn.
+Note that the development of the radius of turn seems to differentiate the CXBK mice in Experiment NIDA/C from the other two strains.
 The CXBK started the session like the B6 and ended like the D2.
-In general, note that group variances were usually small even when measured in bins of 5 minutes, although group sizes were not large (5 to 10).
+In general, note that group variances were usually small even when measured in bins of 5 min, although group sizes were not large (5 to 10).